 Section 1.
 Authority.
-This Interlocal Agreement is entered into pursuant to the general authority of Sections 339.175, Florida Statutes, relating to metropolitan planning organizations, and 163.01, Florida Statutes, relating to interlocal agreements.
+This Interlocal Agreement is entered into pursuant to the general authority of Sections 339.175, Florida Statutes, relating to metropolitan planning organization, and 163.01, Florida Statutes, relating to interlocal agreements.

 Section 2.
 Purpose.
 The purpose of this Agreement is to promote and establish a forum for communication and coordination between the Collier and Lee County MPOs and to foster joint regional cooperation and conduct regarding transportation planning in accordance with Section 339.175, Florida Statutes, 23 C.F.R.
-450.312, and the goals and requirements of current applicable Federal transportation appropriations legislation.
+450.312, and the goals and requirements of the Transportation Equity Act for the 21st Century and its successor legislation.
 More specifically, this Agreement establishes the commitment by the parties to develop joint regional transportation planning products and processes for the bi-county region of Collier and Lee Counties and provides targeted timeframes for the accomplishment of these products and processes.
+This Agreement incorporates the provisions of and supersedes Joint Resolution 2003-1 of the Collier and Lee County MPOs.